Following are frequently asked SAS Job Interview Questions for freshers as well as an experienced Data analyst.

 - Not using Fsview option vigorously

-37) Mention how to limit decimal places for the variable using PROC MEANS?
+37) How to limit decimal places for the variable using PROC MEANS?

-38) Mention the difference between the SAS DATA STEP and SAS PROCs?
+38) What are the difference between the SAS DATA STEP and SAS PROCs?

 - SAS DATA STEP is used to read in and manipulate data